 A team of researchers performed a series of experiments in which they covered up the white arrows of some flowers.
 As it turned out, the flies still approached the flowers but, with no arrows visible, successful insertion of the proboscis was drastically reduced.
 The arrows serve as a guide for the flies to tell them exactly where they are going to be able to get an energy rich drink.

 How exactly does a system like this evolve?
 A clue to the answer lies in the fertility of these irises.
-Plants that aren't visited sequentially by these long tongued flies do not set seed.
+Plants that aren't visited sequentially by these long-tongued flies do not set seed.
 As it turns out, the plants need the flies to be just out of reach of the bottom of the nectar tube for efficient transfer of pollen.
-Over time, an evolutionary arms race developed in which the proboscis of the flies gradually got longer to get as much nectar as possible and the irises responded by growing longer and longer tubes.
+Over time, an evolutionary arms race developed in which the proboscis of the flies gradually got longer to get as much nectar as possible and thus selecting for irises with longer and longer flower tubes.

 This system seems to have had an effect on other plant species growing in this region too.
 Lapeirousia oreogena is only in bloom for a small window of time during the growing season.
 What happens to these long tongued flies when this window is closed?
-Interestingly, other plant species form what is referred to as a guild with Lapeirousia oreogena.
+Interestingly, other plant species form what is referred to as a guild with L. oreogena.
 They all cater to these flies with varying lengths of elongated nectar tubes.
 In total, at least 28 plant species in this region have seemed to have converged on this pollination syndrome.
+To see more of these plants, click here.

 Photo Credits: Rictor Norton, David Allen (http://bit.ly/1jzvHeK) and Peter Goldblatt